-Consequently, any student who, prior to completion of the MBA requirements, seeks to decline registration for an upcoming semester may do so by registering for a Leave of Absence (LOA) by completing an official LOA form with the Registrar's Office.
+Consequently, any student who, prior to completion of the MBA requirements, seeks to decline registration for an upcoming term may do so by registering for a Leave of Absence (LOA) by completing an official LOA form with the Office of the Registrar.
 An MBA student on a leave of absence may re-enter the program on a space available basis.
 Students are still expected to complete their program within a six year time frame.
 Students on military deployment are exempt from this policy.

-Students in the MBA, MPAc and MST programs who do not plan to register for a given semester should also contact the Director of Operations for Graduate Programs, College of Business.
+Students in the MBA, MPAc and MST programs who do not plan to register for a given term should also contact the Graduate Programs Director, College of Business.